This post may contain affiliate links. Read the full disclosure here.

 If your plant is being watered every day (perhaps by an overexcited child) then there are things you can do to help.

-The biggest thing you can do is give it a tonne of light, and if it’s a vining plant, stake it up.
-Grow lights are great here, because they also add a bit of heat to help dry out the soil, and they won’t burn like they can in the sun.
+Grow lights are great here, because they also add a bit of heat to help dry out the soil, and they won't burn like they can in the sun.

 Another trick many people swear by is sticking a tampon in the soil to absorb the extra liquid.

 You could also try growing the plant in leca (read my full guide to leca here) or keep the plant in water.
-The article is specifically about Monstera, but you can keep all plants in water (just their roots, not their leaves).
+The article is specifically about Monstera, but you can keep most plants in water (just their roots, not their leaves).

 What about plants apps to keep track of watering plants?